knowmad411dev/MyBrain/Notes/Learning.md

 ### **Definition**:

-Learning is the process through which individuals acquire new [[Knowledge]], skills, behaviors, or understanding.
-It involves absorbing [[Information]], synthesizing it, and applying it to real-world situations.
+Learning is the process through which individuals acquire new Knowledge, skills, behaviors, or understanding.
+It involves absorbing Information, synthesizing it, and applying it to real-world situations.

 ### **Key Components**: